dargall91/5e-Tools/README.md

  - The Desktop Client and Server were once part of the same project build (this one).
 They are being separated
  - The Desktop Client currently has two separate parts: an application for creating the monsters and combat scenarios, and an application for running the combat scenarios.
 These will be combined into one application to match the android client
  - I am changing build tools from Ant to Gradle
- - I plan to add additional features to this project, such a magic item creator, and the ability to make monsters begin combat with the "invisible" status, thus hiding them from players in turn order until they have been spotted
+ - I plan to add additional features to this project in the future